Young man with headphones writes while looking at laptop

 Session Objectives:

-• Ability to collect timely and sufficient foundational data to guide public health planning and decision making at the state and local level, including the personnel and technology that enable collection.
+• Articulate how to collect timely and sufficient foundational data to guide public health planning and decision making at the state and local level, including the personnel and technology that enable collection.

 Learning Activities: